 - Warranty: A good rule of thumb is that a quality company usually stands by this work with a quality warranty.

-What types of grills are out there?
+All types of grills

 When looking for a gas grill, there are two main types, portable and fixed.
 Fixed, stand-up grills are usually full-sized and cannot be broken down to store.
 They typically need covers or must be wheeled in the garage in between uses.